pearcepackman/CorePanel/README.md

 ## Notes:
 - Requires Windows and will prompt for admin access (needed for temperature readings)
 - Built on Windows 11 with AMD CPU and AMD graphics card
+- CorePanel relies on LibreHardwareMonitor to retrieve system metrics.
+This is an excellent open source library, but sensor data could vary and may not match exactly to the actual values observed

 **Update History:**
 - 7/24/2025 - FIRST RELEASE!
 Working in standalone folder!
 All charts added! :)